 Game Freak did reveal the Grass-type gym leader, Milo, who looks like a jacked up monster with the face of a four year old.

-We didn't get to see the evolutions of the starter Pokemon, so maybe that will be unveiled at E3, which is right around the corner.
+We still haven't seen the evolutions of the starter Pokemon, so maybe that will be unveiled closer to launch, which isn't too far away.
 I'm also personally thrilled to virtually snuggle that Grookey.